 4.1 Parts of Centrifugal Pump (Casing):

-Important function of casing is to convert the kinetic energy of the water when it leaves the impeller into pressure energy.
-This is done by reducing the velocity of water.
+An important function of the casing is to convert the kinetic energy of the water when it leaves the impeller into pressure energy.
+This is done by reducing the velocity of the water.

 Characteristics of Centrifugal Pump:

 At any given speed when there is no flow, the pressure is at a maximum (closed valve pressure).
 The pressure decreases progressively with an increase in the discharge as the delivery valves are opened.
-Also pressure flow increase as the pump speed is increased and vice versa.
+Also, pressure flow increases as the pump speed is increases and vice versa.

 Another characteristic is that the horsepower absorbed by the pump increases as the flow increases.

-Fire pump are driven by internal combustion engines and will not run at a constant speed for any given throttle setting as the increase in power absorbed and the discharged increases has the effect of reducing the speed of the engine.
+Fire pumps are driven by internal combustion engines and will not run at a constant speed for any given throttle setting as the increase in power absorbed and the discharged increases have the effect of reducing the speed of the engine.